Alumniminium/ProxyChecker/README.md

 2: path to output file containing all the working proxies
 3: amount of proxies to try at the same time (sane values: [5])
 4: how long to wait for a response before giving up in milliseconds (sane values: [5])
 5: Sane thread counts: 8-16.
-Sane Timeout durations: 1000-10000
+Sane Timeout durations: 1000-10000`

+#### Example:
-proxy-checker -input /home/trrbl/pastebinlist.txt -output /home/trrbl/working-proxies -threads 128 -timeout 7500`
+`proxy-checker -input /home/trrbl/pastebinlist.txt -output /home/trrbl/working-proxies -threads 128 -timeout 7500`

 additionally, it will output information while its running in the following format: